-But there will be times when selling something that you already own advances your business model better than just continuing to hold it.
+But there will be times when selling or trimming a stock advances your business model better than just continuing to hold it.

 The logic here is obvious.
-Your goal is to collect stocks that, together, give you a reliably increasing stream of dividends.
-If one of your stocks cuts its dividend, or suspends its dividend program, it is not a “dividend growth” stock any more.
+Your goal is to own stocks that give you a reliably increasing stream of dividends.
+If one of your stocks cuts its dividend, it is not a “dividend growth stock” any more.

 I discussed how I value stocks in Lesson 11.
 In my Dividend Growth Stock of the Month articles, I summarize valuation in a table like this.